nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The index must be a positive integer 1, 2, 3, …

 ### Sorting trips: `sort`
 Sorts the trips according to the provided factor.
+Note that completed and incomplete trips will be sorted separately, with completed trips being at the bottom.

 Format: `sort [by/FACTOR] [r/]`
 - Sorts the trip according to provided FACTOR.
 - FACTOR is case-insensitive
-- Marked and unmarked trips are sorted separately.
+- Completed and incomplete trips are sorted separately.
 - Order of sort reversed when the `r/` prefix is provided.
 - The trips will be sorted by their title in alphabetical order by default.
 - A valid FACTOR must be provided if the `by/` prefix is provided.